-Spend a few minutes learning about my529, Utah’s official 529 college savings plan.
+Spend a couple of minutes learning about my529, Utah’s official 529 college savings plan.

-Download a brief overview of what we offer here or by clicking the photo below.
+Download a brief overview of what we offer by clicking the photo below.

 my529 is direct-sold